If in the "Frames" option, use the buttons at left to move

 Fraud Laws.
 However, they usually only get involved if a significant

 amount of money is involved and actual damage has occurred.
+Reporting

-- E-Bay has what is called a feedback system whereby
+called a feedback system whereby

 both the buyer and the seller can leave transaction related comments